ellipsephp/handlers/README.md

 ## Request handler with middleware queue

-This package provides a `Ellipse\Handlers\RequestHandlerWithMiddlewareQueue` class allowing to wrap many middleware around a request handler in FIFO order.
+This package provides an `Ellipse\Handlers\RequestHandlerWithMiddlewareQueue` class allowing to wrap many middleware around a request handler in FIFO order.

 ```php
 <?php